status-im/feature-specs/content/draft/general/password_strength.md

   - So-So
   - Good
   - Great
-- **TODO**: criteria for each category
+- It MUST BE used `Dropbox's zxcvbn` algorithm to estimate password strength.
+The result of the API call will provide a number from 0 to 5 that will be directly linked with each category being 0 => Very Weak and  5 => Great category.

 ### Misc functionality

 - It MUST BE possible to paste a password from the clipboard.
-- it MUST be possible to view the password in the password field.
+- It MUST be possible to view the password in the password field.
 - Everytime a password is created or changed, it MUST BE confirmed in a second password field.
 - If the password is being changed, the current password MUST BE confirmed.